Understanding Customer Search Intentions in Fashion eCommerce

 Jess Erdman, February 2021

-While diversity in language has allowed for rich, accurate product descriptions, it has also created a problem for retailers and customers: a confusing, unclear fashion taxonomy.
+While diversity in language has allowed for rich, accurate eCommerce product descriptions, it has also created a problem for retailers and customers: a confusing, unclear fashion taxonomy.

 Fashion taxonomies are associated with text-based search queries and can be limiting for users.
 For example, if you had searched for the term “scarf” instead of “bandana,” depending on the retailer, you’d be left with empty search results.